 - Lemon juice: Enhances the sauce’s brightness.

-- Spices: Red pepper flakes, for the signature heat of Arrabbiata sauce, Italian seasoning, and black pepper.
+- Herbs & Spices: Fresh basil and fresh parsley with red pepper flakes, Italian seasoning, and black pepper.

 How to Make Arrabbiata Sauce